garrandall/popular-music-data/tracks/shoulder-lean-young-dro-t-i-.md

 First I let my wheels spin, then I let my screen fall Then I let my trunk beat at Greenbriar Mall, tall
 And then I pimp a hoe, take a bitch to Berlin
-Bitch break niggaz, after that we fuck they girlfriend My girl got a girlfriend, Chevy blue like whirlwind Nigga it's a drought on that boy, so I got that girl in Pearl Bent', cockin' hammer, Arm & Hammer propaganda Bitches think I'm pimpin' and leanin' in salamander sandels Dirty South hot cuz Atlanta.. show niggaz with ammo
+Bitch break niggas, after that we fuck they girlfriend My girl got a girlfriend, Chevy blue like whirlwind Nigga it's a drought on that boy, so I got that girl in Pearl Bent', cockin' hammer, Arm & Hammer propaganda Bitches think I'm pimpin' and leanin' in salamander sandels Dirty South hot cuz Atlanta.. show niggas with ammo
 We ride Phantom, holla shawty for grammar
 Yep, now I be on TV, BET, out the channel
 Hood nigga from Bankhead, I stay by Grandma Nana